Monstera aerial roots keep them attached to tall trees when the plant can no longer support the weight of its own body!

-It hails from the rainforests of Central and South America, so it has to grow beside tall trees that can often block the light.
+Monstera is an epiphyte hailing from the rainforests of Central and South America, so it has to grow beside tall trees that can often block the light.

-That’s when these roots come in handy, as these aerial roots help Monstera to cling to nearby trees and absorb moisture from the air.
+For this reason, it needs to ascend upwards to bask in the sun.
+These aerial roots allow Monstera to cling to nearby trees and absorb moisture from the air.

 Monstera also has two types of roots that serve different functions; aerial-subterranean roots and lateral-subterranean roots.